-(b) Principal amount includes £650 million remeasured at \$839 million and \$861 million as of September 30, 2020 and December 31, 2019, respectively, using the exchange rate at the respective dates.
+^(b) Principal amount includes £650 million remeasured at \$839 million and \$861 million as of September 30, 2020 and December 31, 2019, respectively, using the exchange rate at the respective dates.

+The accreted values presented in the table above represent the principal amount of the debt adjusted for original issue discount or premium at the time of sale, deferred financing costs, and, in regards to debt assumed in acquisitions, fair value premium adjustments as a result of applying acquisition accounting plus the accretion of those amounts to the balance sheet date.
+However, the amount that is currently payable if the debt becomes immediately due is equal to the principal amount of the debt.
 In regards to the fixed-rate British pound sterling denominated notes (the "Sterling Notes"), the principal amount of the debt and any premium or discount is remeasured into US dollars as of each balance sheet date.
-See Note 8.
-The Company has availability under the Charter Communications Operating, LLC ("Charter Operating") credit facilities of approximately \$4.7 billion as of September 30, 2020.
+See Note 9.
+The Company has availability under the Charter Operating credit facilities of approximately \$4.7 billion as of September 30, 2020.

-In February 2020, CCO Holdings and CCO Holdings Capital Corp. jointly issued \$1.65 billion aggregate principal amount of 4.500% senior unsecured notes due 2030 at par and in March 2020, an additional \$1.1 billion of the same series of notes were issued at a price of 102.5% of the aggregate principal amount.
+In February 2020, CCO Holdings, LLC ("CCO Holdings") and CCO Holdings Capital Corp. jointly issued \$1.65 billion aggregate principal amount of 4.500% senior unsecured notes due 2030 at par and in March 2020, an additional \$1.1 billion of the same series of notes were issued at a price of 102.5% of the aggregate principal amount.
 Also in March 2020, CCO Holdings and CCO Holdings Capital Corp. issued \$1.4 billion aggregate principal amount of 4.500% senior unsecured notes due 2032 at par.
-The net proceeds were used to pay related fees and expenses and for general corporate purposes, including repaying certain indebtedness, including repayment of all of CCO Holdings' 5.250% senior notes due September 30, 2022, 5.125% senior notes due February 15, 2023, 5.125% senior notes due May 1, 2023, 5.750% senior notes due September 1, 2023 and 5.750% senior notes due January 15, 2024, as well as distributions to the Company's parent companies to fund buybacks of Charter Class A common stock and Charter Holdings common units.
+The net proceeds were used to pay related fees and expenses and for general corporate purposes, including repaying certain indebtedness, including repayment of all of CCO Holdings' 5.250% senior notes due September 30, 2022, 5.125% senior notes due February 15, 2023, 5.125% senior notes due May 1, 2023, 5.750% senior notes due September 1, 2023 and 5.750% senior notes due January 15, 2024, as well as funding buybacks of Charter Class A common stock and Charter Holdings common units.
 The Company recorded a loss on extinguishment of debt of \$63 million during the nine months ended September 30, 2020 related to these transactions.

 In July 2020, CCO Holdings and CCO Holdings Capital Corp. jointly issued \$1.5 billion aggregate principal amount of 4.250% senior unsecured notes due 2031 at par and later in July 2020, an additional \$1.5 billion of the same series of notes were issued at a price of 102%.
-The net proceeds were used to pay related fees and expenses and for general corporate purposes, including repaying certain indebtedness, including repayment of all of CCO Holdings' 5.875% senior notes due April 1, 2024, as well as distributions to the Company's parent companies to fund buybacks of Charter Class A common stock and Charter Holdings common units.
+The net proceeds were used to pay related fees and expenses and for general corporate purposes, including repaying certain indebtedness, including repayment of all of CCO Holdings' 5.875% senior notes due April 1, 2024, as well as funding buybacks of Charter Class A common stock and Charter Holdings common units.
 The Company recorded a loss on extinguishment of debt of \$58 million during the three and nine months ended September 30, 2020 related to these transactions.

 In October 2020, CCO Holdings and CCO Holdings Capital Corp. jointly issued an additional \$1.5 billion of its 4.500% senior unsecured notes due 2032 at 103.75% of the aggregate principal amount.
-The net proceeds will be used to pay related fees and expenses and for general corporate purposes, including repaying certain indebtedness, including repayment of all of CCO Holdings' 5.375% senior notes due May 1, 2025, as well as distributions to the Company's parent companies to fund potential buybacks of Charter Class A common stock and Charter Holdings common units.
+The net proceeds will be used to pay related fees and expenses and for general corporate purposes, including repaying certain indebtedness, including repayment of all of CCO Holdings' 5.375% senior notes due May 1, 2025, as well as funding potential buybacks of Charter Class A common stock and Charter Holdings common units.